NamrithaGirish/FakeSites/README.md

 # FakeSites
-Application that validates the genuinity of the website
+Application that validates the genuinity of the news publishing website